 2. They view the team as their vehicle towards success and empower them sufficiently.

 A commercial manager knows that the way to success is to empower their team.
-Commercial Managers are invariably exceptional communicators who maximise effectiveness and lead by example rather than force their authority on people.
+Commercial Managers are exceptional communicators who maximise effectiveness and lead by example rather than forcing their authority on people.
 Additionally, they are transparent and share information with the team, which also fosters loyalty and engagement with the company mission.

 3. They keep abreast of the Industry.